opencv/opencv/modules/ml/doc/expectation_maximization.rst

     \Theta = \left \{ (a_k,S_k, \pi _k): a_k  \in \mathbbm{R} ^d,S_k=S_k^T>0,S_k  \in \mathbbm{R} ^{d  \times d}, \pi _k \geq 0, \sum _{k=1}^{m} \pi _k=1 \right \} .

-EM algorithm is an iterative procedure.
-Each iteration of it includes two steps.
-At the first step (Expectation-step, or E-step), we find a probability
+The EM algorithm is an iterative procedure.
+Each iteration includes two steps.
+At the first step (Expectation step or E-step), you find a probability
 :math:`p_{i,k}` (denoted
 :math:`\alpha_{i,k}` in the formula below) of